 Apples and quinces,

 Many who have studied ‘Goblin Market’ have commented on the comparisons between what happens and the story of “the original sin” in the bible.
-In other words the story of Adam and Eve eating the apple in the Garden of Eden.
-I think that Rossetti probably utilised this device on purpose.
+In other words, the story of Adam and Eve eating the apple in the Garden of Eden.
+I think that Rossetti probably utilized this device on purpose.
 Perhaps that is why the apple is the first fruit on the list?
 In order to instantly put that idea into the reader’s consciousness.
 Or maybe it is just because it is one of the most common fruits!
 That is the beauty of this poem.
 It keeps you guessing.

 Lemons and oranges,